HYPOTHETICAL COPYRIGHT TROLL SHORT STORY

 Fee structure and conditions of representation.

-FINAL EXCERPT FROM LOYOLA LAW REVIEW
+FINAL EXCERPT FROM IOWA LAW REVIEW

 “We believe that copyright trolling remains profitable primarily because the sorts of lawyers who would normally defend clients from this kind of victimization do not know enough about the law and the technology involved to put up a good fight.